yeagy/tmc/README.md

 #Tagged Modular Configuration
 * Java configuration library.
 Will read and map your config file(s) to a POJO.
-* Modular: Can reference other config files on the classpath to merge config at compile time.
+* Modular: Can reference other config files on the classpath to merge into your config.
 * Tagged: Can define config blocks with tags to merge config at run time.
 * Formats: JSON and YAML